-Most people we assist at the debt help charity owe money to their credit card company, so you're not alone.
+Most people we assist at the debt advice charity owe money to their credit card company, so you’re not alone.
 The majority of people will have at least one credit card and many have multiple debts to different companies.

 So, what happens when you want to pay off your credit card?
 How should you go about becoming debt free from credit card debts?